Nature-based solutions

 Nature-based solutions: Balancing risk and societal benefits

-Nature-based solutions: Balancing risk and societal benefits Wednesday, Dec 02, UTC 10:00 to 10:55 Organizer: Norwegian Geotechnical Institute, University of Bologna, IHE Delft, ICATALIST The increasing frequency and severity of hydro-meteorological events on land and sea have a high impact globally.
-The science behind these phenomena is complex and multi-disciplinary as the international scientific…
+Nature-based solutions: Balancing risk and societal benefits Organizer: Norwegian Geotechnical Institute, University of Bologna, IHE Delft, ICATALIST The increasing frequency and severity of hydro-meteorological events on land and sea have a high impact globally.
+The science behind these phenomena is complex and multi-disciplinary as the international scientific community explores solutions that not only mitigate…

 Forming radical collaborations to address climate and disaster risk: The Understanding Risk Field Lab

-Forming radical collaborations to address climate and disaster risk: The Understanding Risk Field Lab Thursday, Dec 03, UTC 03:00 to 03:55 Organizer: Co-Risk Labs, Earth Observatory of Singapore, Arup, University of Toronto As an all-of-society challenge, addressing climate and disaster risk issues will require diverse participation and collaboration across boundaries of all sorts, whether…
+Forming radical collaborations to address climate and disaster risk: The Understanding Risk Field Lab Organizer: Co-Risk Labs, Earth Observatory of Singapore, Arup, University of Toronto As an all-of-society challenge, addressing climate and disaster risk issues will require diverse participation and collaboration across boundaries of all sorts, whether they be disciplinary, national, professional, cultural, age,…

-Risk-informed development in Bangladesh Thursday, Dec 03, UTC 02:00 to 02:55 Organizer: National Resilience Programme (Programming Division Part), Bangladesh Planning Commission Although Bangladesh has made significant progress in disaster risk management, the country is still at risk of growing loss and damage due to disaster and climate stresses.
-Limitations are found in incorporating disaster…
+Risk-informed development planning in Bangladesh Organizer: National Resilience Programme (Programming Division Part), Bangladesh Planning Commission Although Bangladesh has made significant progress in disaster risk management, the country is still at risk of growing loss and damage due to disaster and climate stresses.
+Limitations are found in incorporating disaster and climate change risks in all…

 Virtual site visit: Green infrastructure and nature-based solutions for urban flood resilience in Singapore

-Virtual site visit: Green infrastructure and nature-based solutions for urban flood resilience in Singapore Wednesday, Dec 02, UTC 04:00 to 04:55 Organizer: World Bank – Urban, Disaster Risk Management (DRM), Resilience, and Land GP; World Bank – Urban Floods Community of Practice (UFCOP); Public Utilities Board (PUB) Singapore; National University of Singapore (NUS) This…
+Virtual site visit: Green infrastructure and nature-based solutions for urban flood resilience in Singapore Organizer: World Bank – Urban, Disaster Risk Management (DRM), Resilience, and Land GP; World Bank – Urban Floods Community of Practice (UFCOP); Public Utilities Board (PUB) Singapore; National University of Singapore (NUS) The objective of this technical session is to…

 Nature-based solutions for flood risk management in Asia: How much do we know?

-Nature-based solutions for flood risk management in Asia: How much do we know?
-Wednesday, Dec 02, UTC 03:00 to 03:55 Organizer: Nanyang Technological University Investments in nature are increasingly considered as solutions to manage flood risk.
-Yet understanding when and how nature-based solutions can effectively mitigate flooding remains challenging, especially in many Asian cities…
+Nature-based solutions for flood risk management in Asia: How much do we (Not) know?
+Organizer: Nanyang Technological University Investments in nature are increasingly considered as solutions to manage flood risk.
+Yet understanding when and how nature-based solutions can effectively mitigate flooding remains challenging, especially in many Asian cities where the evidence base for nature-based…